 As part of obtaining reasonable assurance about whether Ida County's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters which are required to be reported under Government Auditing Standards.
+However, we noted certain immaterial instances of noncompliance or other matters which are described in the accompanying Schedule of Findings.

-Comments involving statutory and other legal matters about the Ida County's operations for the year ended June 30, 2023 are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of the Ida County.
+Comments involving statutory and other legal matters about the Ida County's operations for the year ended June 30, 2024 are based exclusively on knowledge obtained from procedures performed during our audit of the financial statements of the Ida County.
 Since our audit was based on tests and samples, not all transactions that might have had an impact on the comments were necessarily audited.
 The comments involving statutory and other legal matters are not intended to constitute legal interpretations of those statutes.